 Preparing the steak for air frying

 While you can just take a steak, put some salt and pepper on it and start frying it, I strongly suggest that you prep the meat first.
 Trust me, it will make a huge difference.
 If you have a few days at your disposal, put some salt and pepper on your steaks, throw them on a plate and refrigerate, uncovered.
 Flip the steaks every 12 hours or so and blot the liquids with a paper towel.
 The salt will penetrate inside the meat and flavorize it inside out.
 It will also tenderize it.
 A flavorful and a tender steak is a superior steak.
+It works on air fried pork chops as well.
 This process will also make the meat lose a fair amount of liquid, which will intensify the flavor of the meat.
 Think of it as a slightly dry-aged steak.
 It’s a very desirable thing for a steak.
 A dry-aged steak will also brown better.

 If you don’t have a few days before cooking, even a few hours will help.
 If you don’t have even a few hours, that’s OK.
 Just make sure to salt the steaks right before cooking as the salt will start to draw out moisture and that will prevent any sort of browning you may get in an air fryer.
 Isn’t it the case when salting a few hours or days in advance too?
 Yes, but with longer time frames the meat will have an opportunity to re-absorb some of the lost liquid, and the rest will be evaporated.
 Humidity in fridges is very low so all that excess water will evaporate rather quickly.